 - Stomach sleepers.
 People who sleep primarily on their stomachs need a mattress that offers enough support across their entire body, but especially under their hips.
 A firm mattress should provide the requisite amount of support under the hips so that the spine stays in proper neutral alignment.

 - Some back sleepers.
 While most back sleepers would do well to choose a medium-firm mattress, some could find a firm mattress to be a good match.
 As long as the mattress allows the hips to sink in just a bit, it could work for back sleeping.
+If a mattress is too soft, it might not be the best mattress for back sleepers.

 - Larger people.
 Sleepers who are on the heavier side usually require more support than a soft mattress has to offer.
 Firmer mattresses usually offer more support and should be able to handle heavier bodyweights.